Overview

 stars rather than with planets.

-- Teach the Sun’s composition and energy output, followed by fusion as the source of stellar energy.
+- Work through the Sun’s composition and energy output, followed by fusion as the source of stellar energy.

 - Introduce galaxies, the Milky Way, and light-years, then move into the star-life-cycle sequence.

-- Finish with a sorting task or annotated diagram where students classify stages and final outcomes
+- Finish with a sorting task or annotated diagram where you classify stages and final outcomes

 for stars of different masses.

-- Ask students whether a light-year measures time or distance and require a reason.
+- Can you explain whether a light-year measures time or distance and give a reason.

-- Use a hinge question where students identify which process powers a stable star.
+- Use a hinge question where you identify which process powers a stable star.

-- Give one partial life-cycle diagram and ask students to complete the correct path for a less
+- Try one partial life-cycle diagram and check whether you can complete the correct path for a less

 massive or more massive star.

-- Students often say the Sun is an unusually large star.
+- Saying the Sun is an unusually large star.
 Re-centre it as a medium-sized star.

 - Some think stars burn like chemical fuels.
 Keep the explanation rooted in nuclear fusion.